At a glance

-Storage containers are a popular choice for litter trays because they are inexpensive and the high sides helps to keep cat litter contained in the tray.
-These types of tray are fine for older kittens and adults, but babies and senior cats will have trouble climing in and out.
+Storage containers are a popular choice for litter trays because they are inexpensive and the high sides help to keep cat litter contained in the tray.
+These types of trays are fine for older kittens and adults, but babies and senior cats will have trouble climbing in and out.
 Therefore a tray with low sides is better.

 The litter tray should be within easy reach, in a low-traffic area and away from food and water bowls (nobody wants to eat near a toilet, that includes cats).
 If you have a multi-story home, place a litter tray on each level.

 Cats like to know they have an escape route, so don’t jam a litter tray into a corner, particularly if there are multiple pets in the home.
 The cat needs to feel safe when eliminating or will find somewhere else.
 Ideally, the cat should have unobstructed views of the entire room but still have some privacy, such as a quiet corner in a spare room or dining room.